waimea-cpy/flask-basic-app-setup/SETUP.md

 1. Create a new **Web Service**

-2. To see your list of GitHub repos, you will need to add credentials so that Render has access to your repos.
+2. To see your list of **GitHub repos**, you will need to add credentials so that Render has access to your repos.

 3. Select this repo from the list